-- The transaction MUST balance as specified in §4.12 'Balance and Binding Signature (Sapling)' on p.
+- The Spend transfers and Action transfers of a transaction MUST be consistent with its v^{balanceSapling} value as specified in § 4.12 'Balance and Binding Signature (Sapling)' on p.
 39. - The anchor of each Spend description MUST refer to some earlier block's final Sapling treestate.